tmcb82/ota/README.md

 Stadium (SD+)<br>

-† During commercials short segments will loop often and feel stuck but this is normal and the show will resume.<br>
+† During commercials breaks short segments will loop often and feel stuck but this is normal and the show will resume.<br>
 \+ The stream is higher than SD (480p) but lower than HD (720p or higher).